Referee, Officials in Skyy vs Hasaacas clash banned

 Referee Osafo Asamoah and his officials according to the panel failed to properly conduct an inspection of the jerseys of Sekondi Hasaacas causing them to make a mistake during the course of the game.

-After watching footages of the games, the Panel observed that some of the players of Hasaacas were wearing shirts which had the numbers on them different from the numbers on their shorts.
+After watching footage of the games, the Panel observed that some of the players of Hasaacas were wearing shirts that had the numbers on them different from the numbers on their shorts.
 This caused the referee to show the same player the two (2) yellow cards without the expulsion.

 They equally failed to include it in their various reports even though their attention was drawn to the mishap.